-Bobcats are carnivorous predators that occur throughout the U.S. They are seldom active during the day.
+Bobcats occur throughout the U.S. Bobcats are carnivorous predators and are seldom active during the day.
 Bobcats may be a significant cause of mortality to pronghorn and wild turkeys, but are not considered a major source of mortality for deer.
 They are classified as a furbearer game species in many states.

-Diet: rabbits, rodents, opossums, raccoons, skunks, pronghorns, deer, snakes, and many bird species, including wild turkeys, ruffed grouse, northern bobwhite, domestic poultry, and other livestock
+Diet: rabbits, rodents, opossums, raccoons, skunks, deer, snakes, and many bird species, including wild turkeys, northern bobwhite, domestic poultry, and other livestock

-Water: water requirements are not well known; freestanding water is used
+Water: water requirements are not well known; free-standing water is used

-Cover: early successional areas, young regenerating forests, mature forest (pine and hardwood), rocky outcrops and ledges, hollow logs, and other sheltered spots for denning
+Cover: dense cover, rocky outcrops and ledges, hollow logs, and other sheltered spots for denning